Technology Guide – Spring 2025

 For information and resources about printing at Monterey, see go.middlebury.edu/printingatMIIS.

-For help with our learning management system, Canvas, see the Canvas Quick Overview for Students (go.middlebury.edu/CanvasStudentQuickguide).
+To access our learning management system, Canvas, visit go/canvas/—for more help, see the Canvas Quick Overview for Students (go.middlebury.edu/CanvasStudentQuickguide).

 Select software titles are available to students, faculty, and staff free of charge, including Microsoft Office 365 and the Adobe Creative Cloud suite.
 See go.middlebury.edu/software4me/ to learn more about what we offer and how to obtain it.